carboncopies/BrainGenix-API/Docs/README.md

 - (bsStatus) `StatusCode=` Enum indicating the status of this APi call.
 - (bool) `IsSimulating=` Is simulating true/false.
-- (float) `EstimatedTimeRemaining_ms=` Float containing number of milliseconds estimated to be remaining.
+- (float) `EstimatedTimeRemaining_ms=` Float containing number of milliseconds estimated to be remaining in real-world time.
 - (float) `TimeElapsed_ms=` Float containing number of milliseconds elapsed since simulation started.
 - (float) `PercentComplete=` Estimated percentage for completion.